Getty Images

 "With Tanzu being pulled into VMware Cloud Foundation after the Broadcom acquisition, there is more space in the container pipeline and security market," Strechay said.

-Under a new CEO, Docker could "move more to full lifecycle management for containers, take on Ansible and HashiCorp more directly, and look to be bought by HPE, Dell, or another [big vendor] that is looking to separate itself from VMware and has started down the KVM and containers route," Strechay said.
+Under a new CEO, Docker could "move more to full lifecycle management for containers, take on Ansible and HashiCorp more directly, and look to be bought by HPE, Dell or another [big vendor] that is looking to separate itself from VMware and has started down the KVM and containers route," Strechay said.

 Similarly, according to Dickens, Atlassian, Red Hat or Microsoft/GitHub might look to broaden software development product lines by acquiring Docker.

-"There's not an obvious buyer in my opinion," he said.
+"There's not an obvious buyer, in my opinion," he said.
 "What would it be worth?
 It depends on how it integrates with a company's other stuff."

-A Docker spokesperson declined to comment on whether the company will seek a sale in an emailed statement to Informa TechTarget Wednesday.
+A Docker spokesperson declined to comment on whether the company will seek a sale in an emailed statement to Informa TechTarget on Wednesday.

 "What we can say is that this transition was entirely Scott's decision," the statement continued.
 "After more than a decade with the company -- five of those as CEO -- he felt this was the right time to bring in new leadership to build on the strong foundation he's created.
 The company is thriving, and this move ensures we continue on that trajectory."